vegardbb/Overvann/documentation/server_setup.md

 21. Edit `LocalSettings.php` and check that everyting is correct.
 For instance, you might have to change `$wgServer` and `$wgPasswordSender`
 22. Restart Apache: `sudo service httpd restart`
 23. The server should now be up and running.
 Goto the url of the server in your browser to check.
 Also check that the wiki is running.
 You might have to refresh it a few times for everything to work.

+## Currently doesn't work "out of the box" when following these steps:

+* VisualEditor